ETH electives, List 2 - Ethnographic & Cultural Contexts

 What are List 2 electives?

-Students are welcome to suggest courses for approval as electives by sending course information to the program.
-Please email email@example.com with the course number and title, course description, semester offered, and a syllabus, if available, and explain briefly why you believe the course material is relevant to ethnography and its cultural contexts and belongs on List 2.
+Students are welcome to suggest courses for approval as electives.
+Please email email@example.com with the course number and title, course description, semester offered, and a syllabus, if available.
+Explain briefly why you believe the course material is relevant to ethnographic and cultural contexts and/or fits as a List 2 elective in your own ETH course of study, referring to the details on individual considerations regarding elective course selection for ETH certificate students.

 What are some examples of List 2 electives?

-The List 2 courses shown below are illustrative and not representative of all courses that could be approved as "Cultural Contexts" electives.
+The List 2 courses shown below are meant to be illustrative examples and do not represent all courses that could be approved as "Cultural Contexts" electives.
+The Registrar's course offerings are updated each semester.
 Courses not listed below can be reviewed and may be approved as ETH electives, as explained above.

 Sample List 2 electives on "Ethnographic and Cultural Contexts"